Releasing new versions

 That last command is the one used to generate log content for the GitLogParser.

-It also groups the commits if they have a git note with the format: {groupname}: {affected_modules}
+It also groups the commits if they have a git note with the format: {groupname}: {affected_modules}, for example Fixed: **decidim-core**, **decidim-proposals**.

 This last example will add the commit to the "Fixed" group and prefix the commit message with "- decidim-core, decidim-proposals".